Date: April 26, 2011

 2.3.1 Grade Point Average (GPA): A minimum GPA of 3.0 must be maintained throughout the Graduate Programs, Degrees and/or Certificates.
 If a student falls below the minimum GPA, the student will be placed on probation.
 A grade of “C-” or below will not apply toward a Graduate Program, Degree or Certificate.
 A maximum of two (2) Cs will be allowed.

-2.3.3 Repeatability of Coursework: A student may repeat a course.
-The new grade will replace the original grade.
+2.3.3 Repeatability of Coursework: A student may repeat a course upon availability.
+The new grade will be the best grade.

-2.3.5 Readmission to the Graduate Program: A student may be readmitted to the Graduate program when approved by the Graduate Council.
+2.3.5 Readmission to the Graduate Program: A student may be readmitted to the Graduate program when approved by the Graduate Council and/or Advisor.
 To be readmitted, the student must meet all application requirements specified for the program.
 The student must submit a Graduate Readmit Form.

-2.4.1 The candidate must meet all program requirements as specified in the Academic Catalog in effect at the time that the Program Plan was approved by the Graduate Director of the degree program.
-The Graduate Director and the Registrar will certify that all requirements have been met.
+2.4.1 The candidate must meet all SMSU program requirements as specified in the Academic Catalog in effect at the time that the Program Plan was approved by the Graduate Advisor of the degree program.
+The Advisor and the Registrar will certify that all requirements have been met.

-2.4.2 Graduate Application for Degree: The candidate must file a Graduation Application for Graduate Students with the Graduate Office by the beginning of the term in which the candidate will complete all degree requirements, including any required research component.
+2.4.2 Graduate Application for Degree: The candidate must file a Graduation Application for Graduate Students with the Graduate Office by the beginning of the semester in which the candidate will complete all SMSU degree requirements, including any required research component.

-2.4.3 Date of Record of Graduation: A candidate will be recorded as “Graduated” in the term in which all program requirements are completed.
+2.4.3 Date of Record of Graduation: A candidate will be recorded as “Graduated” in the semester in which all SMSU program requirements are completed.

-2.4.4 Candidates are allowed to participate in the Graduation Ceremony if the students have completed all but 9 credits of their degree program.
+2.4.4 Candidates are eligible to participate in a commencement ceremony if the students have completed all but 9 credits of their degree program, completes the degree application, meets cumulative and major GPA, and has taken care of all University holds.

 2.5 Websites: Each department offering a Graduate program maintains a website with the most current information on the program.

-2.6 Elective Professional Development Courses/Non Degree Status: These courses will be assigned a specific number and do not fulfill Graduate degree requirements.
+2.6 Elective Professional Development Courses/Non Degree Status/Microcredentialing/Adult Education (AE): These courses will be assigned a specific number and do not fulfill Graduate degree requirements.

 2.7 Academic Honesty: Graduate students will follow SMSU’s Academic Honesty Policy.